 This course will begin by exploring the basic concepts of diaspora and migration.
 This course focuses on the role of diaspora and migration in shaping modern global history.
 The experience of the Indian diaspora in the foreign land, their cultural assimilation, and connection with their country of origin will be the main emphasis.

 Outcome:

-This course will enable the student to understand the impact of diaspora and migration in the Indian context through the analysis of Indian diaspora which is scattered around the globe.
-This course will open them new avenues of interdisciplinary studies.
+This course will enable the student to understand the impact of diaspora and migration in the course will open them new avenues of interdisciplinary studies.